The Chaocipher Clearing

 intriguing characteristic in Exhibit #1 for in John F. Byrne's chapter

-pairs (known as "hits") never occured in Classic Chaocipher at a
+pairs (known as "hits") never occurred in Classic Chaocipher

 all of the Chaocipher research up